-[16] Paragraph (b) permits disclosure only to the extent the lawyer reasonably believes the disclosure is necessary to accomplish one of the purposes specified.
-Where practicable, the lawyer should first seek to persuade the client to take suitable action to obviate the need for disclosure.
-In any case, a disclosure adverse to the client's interest should be no greater than the lawyer reasonably believes necessary to accomplish the purpose.
-If the disclosure will be made in connection with a judicial proceeding, the disclosure should be made in a manner that limits access to the information to the tribunal or other persons having a need to know it and appropriate protective orders or other arrangements should be sought by the lawyer to the fullest extent practicable.
+[16] Paragraph (b) permits disclosure only to the extent the licensed paralegal practitioner reasonably believes the disclosure is necessary to accomplish one of the purposes specified.
+Where practicable, the licensed paralegal practitioner should first seek to persuade the client to take suitable action to obviate the need for disclosure.
+In any case, a disclosure adverse to the client's interest should be no greater than the licensed paralegal practitioner reasonably believes necessary to accomplish the purpose.
+If the disclosure will be made in connection with a judicial proceeding, the disclosure should be made in a manner that limits access to the information to the tribunal or other persons having a need to know it and appropriate protective orders or other arrangements should be sought by the licensed paralegal practitioner to the fullest extent practicable.

-[17] Paragraph (b) permits but does not require the disclosure of information relating to a client's representation to accomplish the purposes specified in paragraphs (b)(1) through (b)(6).
-In exercising the discretion conferred by this Rule, the lawyer may consider such factors as the nature of the lawyer's relationship with the client and with those who might be injured by the client, the lawyer's own involvement in the transaction and factors that may extenuate the conduct in question.
-A lawyer's decision not to disclose as permitted by paragraph (b) does not violate this Rule.
+[17] Paragraph (b) permits but does not require the disclosure of information relating to a client's representation to accomplish the purposes specified in paragraphs (b)(1) through (b)(7).
+In exercising the discretion conferred by this Rule, the licensed paralegal practitioner may consider such factors as the nature of the licensed paralegal practitioner's relationship with the client and with those who might be injured by the client, the licensed paralegal practitioner's own involvement in the transaction and factors that may extenuate the conduct in question.
+A licensed paralegal practitioner's decision not to disclose as permitted by paragraph (b) does not violate this Rule.
 Disclosure may be required, however, by other rules.
 Some rules require disclosure only if such disclosure would be permitted by paragraph (b).
-See Rules 1.2(d), 4.1(b), 8.1 and 8.3.
+See Rules 4.1(b), 8.1 and 8.3.
 Rule 3.3, on the other hand, requires disclosure in some circumstances regardless of whether such disclosure is permitted by this Rule.
-See Rule 3.3(ed).
+See Rule 3.3.